Illinois Compiled Statutes

 As used in this Act, unless the context otherwise

-"Advanced practice nurse" or "APN" means an advanced practice nurse licensed under the Nurse Practice Act who has a written collaborative agreement with a collaborating physician that authorizes the provision of prenatal and newborn care.
+"Advanced practice registered nurse" or "APRN" means an advanced practice registered nurse licensed under the Nurse Practice Act.

 "Department" means the Illinois Department of Human Services.

 "Early and Periodic Screening, Diagnosis and Treatment (EPSDT)" means

 the provision of preventative health care under 42 C.F.R.
 441.50 et seq.,

 including medical and dental services, needed to assess growth and

 "Hospital" means a hospital as defined under the Hospital Licensing Act.